alexandertrefz/essence/packages/website/optimisations.md

 any more — `compile-union-dispatch` rebuilds those sites, and the descriptors its cases still need are pooled like a Match Handler's.

+## Not done yet

+Four things the passes above deliberately leave undone.
+Each is written here rather than left for a reader to notice, because a rule that is missing and a rule that was decided against look the same from the outside.

+**A decision tree over a Record Matcher's members.** `compile-type-tests` reduces a Matcher to a tag where the tag decides, and a Record's tag says only that the value is a Record — so a Match that distinguishes Records keeps the full `isValueOfType` walk against a pooled descriptor.
+What would replace it is a tree over the members that actually discriminate, read in an order the Compiler picks, which is a pass of its own with its own argument to make about erasure.
+Nothing about the current emission is wrong; it is more work than it needs to be.

+**The derived-equality descriptor of a generic Choice, pooled.** `pool-constants` hoists every descriptor standing in an Expression position, and this one does
+not: where a generic Choice's derived equality is called directly, the plan it follows hangs off the Invocation Node itself, where no pass can reach it, and is rebuilt at every call. `compile-union-dispatch` moved the per-case member Types out of that position and they are pooled now; this one needs the same treatment and has not had it.

+**A Handler whose check accepts everything, ending its chain.** The residual analysis already answers "nothing left to test" for a Matcher that accepts every value which can arrive, and `elide-final-match-test` acts on it only for the LAST Handler.
+A Handler in the middle that accepts everything makes every Handler after it dead — which the Validator reports as an unreachable Case — and the chain could end there, with its own test dropped as well.
+`compile-union-dispatch` does exactly this for dispatch cases; a Match does not.

+**Statement-form dispatch beyond what a lowered Match gives it.** A compiled Union dispatch that has to hold operands under names is written as the `const`s of a block wherever `lower-matches-to-statements` can put it in a Statement position — a Return, a Declaration, an assignment, a Statement written for its effects.
+Anywhere else it is an arrow called at once with the operands, exactly as a Match written mid-Expression stays a Function call.
+Widening that means lifting operands out of the Expression they stand in, which is a transform on the enclosing Statement rather than on the dispatch.

 ## Runtime improvements

 These are improvements to the runtime itself rather than to the code the